-Table 12 - Activities on the Surface of Lakes and Rivers Activity Status 21.15.3 Motorised Recreational Boating Activities Hawea River, motorised recreational boating activities on no more than six (6) days in each year subject to the following conditions: a. at least four (4) days of such activity are to be in the months January to April, November and December; b. the Jet Boat Association of New Zealand ("JBANZ") (JBANZ or one of the Otago and Southland Branches as its delegate) administers the activity on each day; c. the prior written approval of Central Otago Whitewater Inc is obtained if that organisation is satisfied that none of its member user groups are organising activities on the relevant days; and d.
-JBANZ gives two (2) calendar months written notice to the Council's Harbour-Master of both the proposed dates and the proposed operating schedule; e. the Council's Harbour-Master satisfies himself that none of the regular kayaking, rafting or other whitewater (non-motorised) river user groups or institutions (not members of Central Otago Whitewater Inc) were intending to use the Hawea River on that day, and issues an approved operating schedule; f.
-JBANZ carries out, as its expense, public notification on two occasions 14 and 7 days before the proposed jet boating; g. public notification for the purposes of (f) means a public notice with double-size font heading in both the Otago Daily Times and the Southland Times, and written notices posted at the regular entry points to the Hawea River.
-21.15.4 Jetboat Race Events С Jetboat Race Events on the Clutha River, between the Lake Outlet boat ramp and the Albert Town road bridge not exceeding 6 race days in any calendar year.
-Control is reserved to: a. the date, time, duration and scale of the jetboat race event, including its proximity to other such events, such as to avoid or mitigate adverse effects on residential and recreational activities in the vicinity; b. the adequacy of public notice of the event; c. public safety.
+Table 12 - Activities on the Surface of Lakes and Rivers Activity Status 21.15.3 21.15.3 Motorised Recreational Boating Activities Hawea River, motorised recreational boating activities on no more than six (6) days in each year subject to the following conditions: a. at least four (4) days of such activity are to be in the months January to April, November and December; b. the Jet Boat Association of New Zealand ("JBANZ") (JBANZ or one of the Otago and Southland Branches as its deler on each day; egate) administers the activity the prior written approval of Central Otago Whitewater Inc is obtained if that organisation is satisfied that none of organising activities on the relevant days; and its member user groups are d.
+JBANZ gives two (2) calendar months written notice to the Council's Harbour-Master of both the proposed dates a schedule; and the proposed operating e. the Council's Harbour-Master satisfies himself that none of the regular kayaking, rafting or other whitewater (non-nor institutions (not members of Central Otago Whitewater Inc) were intending to use the Hawea River on that deoperating schedule; f.
+JBANZ carries out, as its expense, public notification on two occasions 14 and 7 days before the proposed je et boating; g. public notification for the purposes of (f) means a public notice with double-size font heading in both the Otago Dai Times, and written notices posted at the regular entry points to the Hawea River. ily Times and the Southland 21.15.4 Jetboat Race Events С Jetboat Race Events on the Clutha River, between the Lake Outlet boat ramp and the Albert Town road bridge not exceeding 6 race days calendar year.
+Control is reserved to: the date, time, duration and scale of the jetboat race event, including its proximity to other such events, such as effects on residential and recreational activities in the vicinity; to avoid or mitigate adverse b. the adequacy of public notice of the event; c. public safety.
 21.15.5